 Our Christmas Tree of Remembrance burst into light on Saturday 16th November 2019 at the Wufrun Centre.
-The President of the Rotary Club of Wolverhampton Richard Horrell opened this years appeal by thanking Mike Colley and his committee for all the work
+The President of the Rotary Club of the City of Wolverhampton (2019-2020) Richard Horrell opened this years appeal by thanking Mike Colley and his committee for all the work

 that goes into the campaign, and of course, the management of the Wulfrun Centre for their hospitality.

 The Express and Star deserve special recognition for their promotion of the appeal and for their continued support in publicising the names of those being remembered this year.

 A list of names of those to be remembered is published in the Express & Star and displayed in the cabinets on show in the Wulfrun Centre.

 The charities which will benefit from donations made this year are as follows;

 The first is Compton care which provides care and support for patients living with incurable conditions and their families.
 It has been running in Wolverhampton for over 36 years and offers round the clock expert care in its in-patient unit as well as caring for people in their own homes.

 The second is The Wolverhampton MS Therapy Centre which has been supplying oxygen treatment therapies and support for those